Estimated reading time: 10 minutes

 Latency: 5G is the winner

-Therefore, the EU is calling for a dialogue between vendors, network operators, and regulators on finding and implementing solutions that will mitigate these risks.
+This is why regulators are calling for a dialogue between vendors, network operators, and regulators to find and implement solutions to mitigate these risks.

 While GDPR aims to protect personal data, the ePR focuses on privacy and the pseudonymization and encryption of personal information.
 As of 2022, the final text of the ePR is still to be agreed.

 However, the good news is that 5G connectivity does provide an in-built level of protection to service providers.
 This is thanks to the 5G SIM, which encrypts and stores sensitive critical data inside a tamper-resistant Secure Element.
 It’s a little like a bank vault, and it’s highly impregnable.

 Every previous mobile network upgrade has been mostly about faster internet.
 5G is different.
 Yes, it will speed up connectivity for smartphone owners.
 But, more important, it will power transformative new services across a range of verticals.
 And it will couple super-fast speeds with enhanced security.